marialuceloche/Telerilevamento_R/README.md

 ## Tutor
 + [Rocio Beatriz Cortes Lobos](https://www.unibo.it/sitoweb/rocio.corteslobos2) - rocio.corteslobos2@unibo.it

-> The exam ill be base on GitHub
+> The exam will be base on GitHub